-- 1.28 In the hours that followed the crash of President Habyarimana's plane, military and militiamen set up roadblocks and began slaughtering Tutsis and members of the Hutu opposition in Kigali and in other parts of Rwanda.
+- 1.28 In the hours that following the crash of President Habyarimana's plane, military and militiamen set up roadblocks and began slaughtering Tutsi and members of the Hutu opposition in Kigali and in other parts of Rwanda.
 At the roadblocks, they checked the identity cards of passers-by and killed those or most of those who were identified as Tutsi.
-Military patrols, often involving militiamen, scoured the city, lists in hand, to execute the Tutsis and certain political opponents. - 1.29 During the entire period of the genocide, FAR soldiers and militiamen, notably the Interahamwe (MRND) and the Impuzamugambi (CDR), actively participated in the massacres of Tutsis throughout Rwanda. - 1.30 As soon as it was formed, the Interim Government espoused the plan of extermination put in place.
+Military patrols, often involving militiamen, scoured the city, lists in hand, to execute the Tutsis and certain political opponents. - 1.29 During the entire period of the genocide, FAR military and militiamen, notably the Interahamwe (MRND) and the Impuzamugambi (CDR), actively participated in the massacres of Tutsis throughout Rwanda. - 1.30 As soon as it was formed, the Interim Government espoused the plan for extermination put in place.
 Throughout the period of the massacres, the Government made decisions and issued directives to aid and abet in the extermination of the Tutsi population and the elimination of the Hutu political opponents.
-Members of the Government incited the population to eliminate the enemy and its accomplices, notably through the media, and some of them participated directly in the massacres. - 1.31 Local authorities, including préfets, bourgmestres, conseillers de secteur and responsables de cellule applied the Government-issued directives in execution of the plan for the extermination of the Tutsi population.
-They incited and ordered their subordinates to perpetrate the massacres and took a direct part in them. - 1.32 Starting on 6 April 1994, the incitement of hatred and ethnic violence promoted by the media turned into a genuine call to exterminate the Tutsis and their accomplices.
-At the centre of this campaign of extermination was RTLM, described as "the killer radio station", playing a decisive role in the genocide.
-It became a genuine accomplice of the perpetrators of genocide.
+Members of the Government incited the population to eliminate the enemy and its "accomplices", notably through the media, and some of them participated directly in the massacres. - 1.31 Local authorities, including préfets, bourgmestres, conseillers de secteur and responsables de cellule applied the Government-issued directives in execution of the plan for the extermination of the Tutsi population.
+They incited and ordered their subordinates to perpetrate the massacres and took a direct part in them. - 1.32 Starting on 6 April, the incitement to hatred and ethnic violence conveyed by the media turned into a genuine call to exterminate the Tutsis and their accomplices.
+At the centre of this campaign of extermination was RTLM, which became known as "the killer radio station", which played a decisive role in the genocide and became a genuine accomplice of its perpetrators.

-1.33 Having been psychologically and militarily prepared for several months, groups of militiamen spearheaded the execution of the extermination plan and were directly involved in the massacres of the civilian Tutsi population and of moderate Hutus, thus causing the deaths of hundreds of thousands of people in less than 100 days.
+1.33 Having been psychologically and militarily prepared for several months, the groups of militiamen spearheaded the execution of the extermination plan and were directly involved in the massacres of the civilian Tutsi population and of moderate Hutus, thus causing the deaths of hundreds of thousands of people in less than 100 days.